jddunn/tenets/README.md

 **Tips**

+- **Learn one to learn both**: Rank and distill commands are designed to be interchangeable, with the only difference between file context instead of just filepaths.

 - **Be brutally curt**: Intentions and concepts are mapped (specifically in programming context), so the more you list the more matches (crossover you'll get; e.g. "fix, analyze, and debug this issue" is worse than "fix..").

 - **Don't use many synonyms**: Sometimes in LLM interactions you mention multiple variations of a term, hoping to expand its context and connections.
-This is a static tool; more words in the prompt = lower processing speed.
-Let the tool decide what relationships exist between concepts, not you, unless it's to maximize search by design.
+This is a static tool; more words in the prompt = lower processing speed, more crossover.
+Let tenets decide relationships, not you.

 - **Planning**: Identify key functions, lines, variables, before making changes helps greatly.
 If you specify method names in the prompt, it will search for and aggregate all files that call it and smartly summarize the file's context around mentioned matches.